deserierose/happinessproject/README.md

 # Data Structure

 The following databases were used to pull various indicator records from 2012 to 2022.
-Each indicator was grouped within one of five datasets (health, environment, economy, government, education).
-A countryid was assigned to each country to connect datasets.
+Each indicator was grouped within one of five datasets (health, environment, economy, government and education).
+A country ID was assigned to each country name to connect datasets.
 Prior to analysis, data cleaning and manipulation was conducted.
 For methodoly and queries, see repository.

 * Happiness Report: 2,200 records (all countries from 2008-2022)
 * World Bank Open Data: World Development Indicators Database